Mortgages and properties of concrete construction

-There are literally thousands of different concrete construction types which have been used in the UK and some of these are very difficult if not impossible to arrange a mortgage on.
+There are thousands of concrete construction types in the UK; some of these are difficult, if not impossible, to mortgage.

 In general, its properties from the post-war era and a pre-fabricated construction type that could be challenging to mortgage; however, even establishing the type of construction used can be troublesome.

 Most properties built after 1984 are likely mortgageable; after this point, Building Regulations are widely considered to have delivered suitable construction methods and control of material standards.

 Some concrete construction types, particularly those containing structural iron or steel, built between the early 1900s and 1970s, suffer from concrete corrosion and either require significant work to prevent failure or are unsuitable for a mortgage; whatsoever.

 Classed as defective construction types, contaminants in the concrete react with the iron in the steel rotting the concrete and steel beams from the inside out.